agsb/milliForth-RiscV/README.md

 started at 23/07/2025, agsb@
 vide [Changes](https://github.com/agsb/milliForth-RiscV/blob/main/docs/Changes.md) and [Notes](https://github.com/agsb/milliForth-RiscV/blob/main/docs/Notes.md)

 This is an implementation of milliForth (sectorforth) concept for RISCV ISA.

 Milliforth uses a minimal set of primitives and functions for make a Forth.

+This version uses DJB2 hashes in headers, instead of size+flags+name+pads.

+No human WORDS. the IMMEDIATE flag is the lowbit (0) of hash.

 Options: